swiss-territorial-data-lab/proj-dqry/README.md

 $ python3 scripts/plots.py config/config_dm.yaml
 ```

+## Contributors

+`proj-dqry` was made possible with the help of several contributors (alphabetical):

+Alessandro Cerioni, Nils Hamel, Clémence Herny, Shanci Li, Adrian Meyer, Huriel Reichel

 ## Disclaimer

 Depending on the end purpose, we strongly recommend users not take for granted the detection obtained through this code.
 Indeed, results can exhibit false positives and false negatives, as is the case in all Machine Learning-based approaches.

+## License

+This project is licensed under the terms of the GNU GPLv3.
+Documentation and illustrations are licensed under the terms of the CC BY 4.0.

+Copyright (c) 2020-2022 Republic and Canton of Geneva